 Hours: Wednesday – Saturday, 12 – 6pm (or by appointment)

-This spring and summer, Amie McNeel, Mark Zirpel, and Sam Stubblefield have transformed MadArt Studio into a laboratory.
+In spring and summer of 2016, Amie McNeel, Mark Zirpel, and Sam Stubblefield transformed MadArt Studio into a laboratory.
 Here, they experimented with different materials and investigated the dynamic relationship between oceanic and celestial themes.
-The studio has become a multisensory and multidisciplinary exploration of buoyancy, gravity, kinetics, vibration, repetition, and scale.
+The studio became a multisensory and multidisciplinary exploration of buoyancy, gravity, kinetics, vibration, repetition, and scale.

 McNeel and Zirpel are contemporary, multi-media sculptors who combine traditional processes with new technologies.
 They have taught together for eight years in the 3D4M: ceramics + glass + sculpture Program at the University of Washington School of Art + Art History + Design.
-While each has their own artistic practice, this is their first time collaborating as artists.
-Their work is also augmented by artist Sam Stubblefield, who uses movement sensors and live data to create a conversation between the objects, viewers, and the world around them.
+While each has their own artistic practice, this was their first time collaborating as artists.
+Their work was also augmented by artist Sam Stubblefield, who used movement sensors and live data to create a conversation between the objects, viewers, and the world around them.

-From April 1st through August 27th, visitors can witness several iterations of this large, progressive artwork unfold at MadArt Studio.
-The artists view this as an opportunity for shared growth, scholarship, and productivity for the public and collaborators alike.
+From April 1st through August 27, visitors could witness several iterations of this large, progressive artwork unfold at MadArt Studio.
+The artists viewed this as an opportunity for shared growth, scholarship, and productivity for the public and collaborators alike.

-The final version of the exhibit will open July 24th and will coincide with the second annual Seattle Art Fair, August 4th-7th.
-MadArt is pleased to return as a community partner with the art fair this year.
+The final version of the exhibition were open July 24 and coincided with the second annual Seattle Art Fair, August 4 – 7.
+MadArt was pleased to return as a community partner with the art fair that year.